 These locations are high employment areas for those working in health, education, law enforcement and emergency services, making these investments especially relevant to Aware Super members, many of whom work in these sectors.

-Our Epping investment is situated in Sydney’s north west, 22kms from the CBD.
+Our Epping investment is situated in north-west Sydney, 22 kilometres from the CBD.
 It is close to transport, Macquarie University, schools, two hospitals and a shopping and business precinct.

-It contains 61 key worker housing units, which are almost fully leased to professionals across the health, education and law enforcement sectors.
+It contains units which are leased to professionals, primarily across the health, education and law enforcement sectors.